asasmoyo/blog/content/blog/ethereum-private-network.md

 The first block in a blockchain is a special block, called genesis block.
 Unlike other blocks, it doesn't need the hash of the previous block (well, there is no block before it).
 It sets the hash of the previous block with `0`.
 It also can give some balance to some addresses.

 > You can see Ethereum genesis block here: https://etherscan.io/block/0.
-See it has `Parent Hash=0`.
+Notice it has `Parent Hash=0`.

 Genesis block in Ethereum is just an `json` file: